h2xd/exposition/packages/core/README.md

 ## Add an integration

 Mock Service Worker is the primary integration and even the reason for this library.
-Therefore I highly recommend to start with the [msw setup guide](https://h2xd.github.io/exposition/cookbook/setup-msw.html) first.
+Therefore, I highly recommend to start with the [msw setup guide](https://h2xd.github.io/exposition/cookbook/setup-msw.html) first.

 You can also create your own integration that levels on the above `on` events.

 A guide how to write a custom integration will follow.

-For now you can check out the implementation of [`msw`](https://github.com/h2xd/exposition/blob/main/packages/integrations/msw/functions/createMswIntegration.ts)
+For now, you can check out the implementation of [`msw`](https://github.com/h2xd/exposition/blob/main/packages/integrations/msw/functions/createMswIntegration.ts)